Siege of Toulon (1793): Siege

-On 11 November, Carteaux was dismissed and replaced by François Amédée Doppet, formerly a doctor, whose indecision would cause an attempted surprise against Fort Mulgrave to fail on the 16th.
-Aware of his own incompetence, he resigned.
-He was succeeded by a career soldier, Dugommier, who immediately recognized the virtue of Bonaparte's plan, and prepared for the capture of Little Gibraltar.
+On 11 November, Carteaux was dismissed and replaced by François Amédée Doppet, formerly a doctor, whose panic upon witnessing the death of his aide-de-camp beside him would cause an attempted attack against Fort Mulgrave on the 15th to fail.
+On the 17th, he was succeeded by General Jacques François Dugommier, who immediately recognised the virtue of Bonaparte's plan, and prepared for the capture of Little Gibraltar.
 On the 20th, as soon as he arrived, the battery "Jacobin" was established, on the ridge of l'Evescat.
 Then, on the left, on 28 November, the battery of the "Men Without Fear", and then on 14 December, the "Chasse Coquins" were constructed between the two.
-Two other batteries were organized to repel the eventual intervention of the allied ships, they were called "The Great Harbour" and the "Four Windmills".
+Two other batteries were organised to repel the eventual intervention of the allied ships, they were called "The Great Harbour" and the "Four Windmills".

 Pressured by the bombardment, the Anglo-Neapolitans executed a sortie, and took hold of the battery of the "Convention".
-A counter-attack, headed by Dugommier and Bonaparte, pushed them back and the British general, Charles O'Hara, was captured.
+A counter-attack, headed by Dugommier and Bonaparte, pushed them back and the British general Charles O'Hara was captured.
 He initiated surrender negotiations with Robespierre the Younger and Antoine Louis Albitte and the Federalist and Royalist battalions were disarmed.

 Following O'Hara's capture, Dugommier, La Poype, and Bonaparte (now a colonel) launched a general assault during the night of 16 December.
 Around midnight, the assault began on Little Gibraltar and the fighting continued all night.
 Bonaparte was injured in the thigh by a British sergeant with a bayonet.
 However, in the morning, the position having been taken, Marmont was able to place artillery there, against l'Eguillette and Balaguier, which the British had evacuated without confrontation on the same day.
 During this time, La Poype finally was able to take the forts of Faron and Malbousquet.
 The allies then decided to evacuate by their maritime route.
 Commodore Sydney Smith was instructed by Hood to have the delivery fleet and the arsenal burnt.